PhaelIshall/Computational-Linguistics/README.md

 get mi topk(sample, corpus, k
 ```
 It takes a sample of text and a larger corpus as input, and outputs a list of (word, weight ) tuples having the highest MI weight in the sample with respect to the corpus in descending weight order.

 My partner then computed p(w) for each token based on the corpus using:

 * p(w) = count(w)/sum(count(wj))
 * MI(sample(i), w) = ln (p(w|sample(i))/p(w))

+She ran the function with concatenated excerpts from **background.txt as the sample**, and the directory containing all 5 files as the corpus, and k=1000.

+The results are in the attached file **hw1 2-2.txt** with one tab-separated word weight pair per line.

 ##Evaluation metric
 We used precision and recall to evaluate our algorithms.
 That is present in the followng two functions: